|

 first change the default setting, which is simple file sharing.
 To change

-•Open Control Panel, click Tools, and then click Folder Options.
+this setting, follow these steps:•Open Control Panel, click Tools, and then click Folder Options.

 •Click the View tab, and scroll to the bottom of the Advanced Settings